-Farmer’s Almanac predicted a long and cold winter in early 2019!
-And it’s here.
+Farmer’s Almanac predicted a long and cold winter in 2019 and early 2020!
+And we are heading that direction fast.

 Temperatures have already started to fall.
 They’ll drop fast in the coming months, with February expected to be frigid.